 Helping Others Since My Traumatic Brain Injury

-by | Mar 15, 2023 | Service Animals
+by | Mar 15, 2023 | Dogs, Service Animals, Veteran

 I’ve been on a journey since a traumatic brain injury changed my life.
 Through this experience, I’ve learned that we can overcome adversity and strive to live to our optimum potential.
 To test how well I am doing, I use the gifts that have been given to me since my injury.
 One way I have done this is by training dogs and seeing the lives of veterans and first responders change because of it.
 This has brought me more joy and friendship than ever before.
 With the right network of support, we can achieve remarkable outcomes despite what may feel like an impossible situation.